OpenDSA/OpenDSA/Doc/source/ODSAExtensions.rst

 	``[:title: ]``
 	     Specify the text that will appear in the *show|hide* button.
 Alphanumeric characters plus space and special characters are allowed.

+NOTES
+	``.. avembed::`` directive fetches AVs information (width and height, etc.) from the AV/Exercise descriptive (XML) file located in the AV/Exercise directory (inside the xml subdirectory).

 avmetadata
 ----------